From our “Ask a Question” Mailbag: I am getting ready to begin my estate planning. Any advice on Choosing Your Montgomery County Executor?

-If you are a Montgomery County resident with a will, following your death your executor will take your death certificate, the original copy of your will, a checkbook and an ID card to the Montgomery County Register of Wills Office to be sworn in as the executor of your estate.
+If you are a Montgomery County resident with a will, following your death your executor in Montgomery County will take your death certificate, the original copy of your will, a checkbook, and an ID card to the Montgomery County Register of Wills Office.
+That person will be sworn in as the executor of your estate.

 Being an executor means that this person is a fiduciary with many responsibilities and duties.
 Selecting the correct person for the job is a vital part of your estate plan.

-You can select anyone over the age 18 to serve as your executor, but not everyone over the age 18 is fit to serve.
+You can select anyone over the age of 18 to serve as your executor in Montgomery County.
+But not everyone over the age 18 is fit to serve.
 Consider all the responsibilities that your executor will shoulder and carefully consider if the person you are considering as executor can carry out the tasks.